Business Budgeting for Beginners

 Cost Behavior – Part 2

-Lesson 5 will be a continuation of our discussion about cost behavior.
-In this lesson, you're going to explore how to evaluate a company's sales mix and how to calculate operating leverage using tools given throughout the course.
+This lesson will be a continuation of the discussion about cost behavior.
+In the lesson, you'll explore how to evaluate a company's sales mix and how to calculate operating leverage using tools given throughout the course.
 Operating leverage is just another key component of cost analysis that will allow you to, once again, easily make projections about the future.
 We'll end the lesson with a discussion about how companies set prices for the products and services they offer.
 You can probably guess that this process is a bit more involved than just selecting a price out of thin air.
 It's actually an essential part of a company's overall budgeting process and should not be taken lightly.

 Expense and Manufacturing Production Budgets